Tornado Information for People with Disabilities

 The state of Florida receives the most tornados of any state in America, while a strip of land that reaches from northeast Texas through Oklahoma, Kansas, Nebraska, and Missouri has more tornadoes than any other place in the United States.
 The area is referred to as, 'Tornado Alley.'
 A safe room may provide people with life saving protection from the forces of tornadoes and severe winds.
 You might not have enough time to seek shelter outside of the home you live in during a tornado.

+People with disabilities or medical conditions might have to take additional steps to protect themselves during an emergency such as a tornado.
 If you have family members, friends, or neighbors with disabilities help them with the following additional precautions.
 People with disabilities may require assistance and more lead time to prepare for such a disaster.
 The list below provides you with some practical tips for people with disabilities during an emergency.

 A number of utility companies maintain a map and list of the locations of customers who are power-dependent in case of an emergency.
 Ask your utility companies what alternatives are available in your area.
 Contact the customer service department of your utility companies to find out if this service is available where you live.

 If you use a power wheelchair or a scooter keep an extra battery.
 A car battery might also be used with a wheelchair, but it will not last as long as a wheelchair's deep-cycle battery.
 Store a lightweight manual wheelchair for backup.